 Educational toys are perfect for helping to fill those gaps created by lockdowns and isolations.
+There is a variety of educational toys available on the BrightMinds site, from puzzles for 1 year olds to gifts for 12 year old boys and girls.
 They are devised to work alongside curricula and to scaffold learning.
 And there is nothing better than learning through play (at any age!)
 BrightMinds was created from an educational background with the aim of creating a loving space, which is the best way for children to learn, grow and discover their passion in life.

 To be fair, any toy can have educational value depending on who is playing with it.
 For one child, a ball might build gross motor skills, improve their hand-eye coordination and give them some exercise.
 For another, who bounces it against a wall, it will teach about gravity, angles etc.

 I would suggest that you shop in two ways for an educational toy!
 Either actively buy subject specific toys (a chemistry set, for example, or a maths game) or buy for the developmental skill you wish to support or grow (hand eye coordination, problem solving, cognitive etc).